Testing the General Deductive Reasoning Capacity of Large Language Models Using OOD Examples: Reproducibility statement

 \section{Reproducibility statement}

 For the sake of reproducibility of the analysis, model outputs (except those of PaLM), code for data generation, and analysis code are freely available with a permissive open-source license at \href{https://github.com/asaparov/prontoqa}{\texttt{github.com/asaparov/prontoqa}}.
 The generated data for all experiments in this paper is available in the file \texttt{generated\_ood\_data.zip}.
 The command \texttt{python make\_plots.py} produces all figures used in this paper. \textsc{GPT-3.5} experiments were run using the OpenAI API with the model \texttt{text-davinci-003} on April $20^{th}$--$23^{rd}$, $2023$.
+Experiments for Figure~\ref{fig:depth_width_generalization} and the bottom row of Figure~\ref{fig:distractor_accuracies} were run on August $3^{rd}$--$7^{th}$, $2023$.